Hull City 2-0 Liverpool

 Substitution, Liverpool.
 Daniel Sturridge replaces Emre Can.

 Attempt missed.
-Philippe Coutinho (Liverpool) left footed shot from the centre of the box misses to the left following a corner.
+Philippe Coutinho (Liverpool) left footed shot from the right side of the six yard box misses to the left following a corner.

 Attempt blocked.
 James Milner (Liverpool) right footed shot from a difficult angle on the left is blocked.